 In 2000 and 2001, I took 3 semesters of machine shop classes, and CNC machining classes, at Wentworth Institute of Technology in Boston.

 Twenty two years after 1986, in October 2008 I returned to Nashua NH for a steam meet at Nick Edwards' former home.
-My son has joined me in this photo taken at the same spot where the "1986" photo had been taken.
-Mr. Coughlin passed away some years ago.
+My son has joined me in this photo taken at the same spot where the "1986" photo (seen above) had been taken.
+Mr. Coughlin, who was with me in the 1986 photo, passed away some years ago.

 It's January 2009, and I am here with my beloved Boston and Albany tank engine.
 I had not owned it since 1995 but had the opportunity to visit it in Jan.
 2009.
 Later in 2009, I bought it back, and it is now home......permanently!